About your referral

 All you need to know about your referral

-You were asked to do this course by either your Family Court Adviser (FCA) or by the Magistrate at the Family Court.
+You were referred to do this course by either your Family Court Adviser (FCA) or by a Magistrate at the Family Court.

 Action for Children is an independent charity delivering this support on behalf of Cafcass and the courts.
-No matter who referred you, the expectation is that you complete the whole course.
+No matter who referred you, you are expected to complete the full course.

 The course is for all parents involved.
 It will give you time to think about your own strategies and reflect upon what you are able to control whilst learning new ways to cope.
 You will also learn from other parents in our online workshop.
 Both parents will attend the online workshop separately so you can both reflect and improve your co-parenting skills.